Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

-We conclude by examining the case of random walks on the group of the homeomorphisms of $[0,1]$ (or equivalently the group of the homeomorphisms of $\R$, or still the group of the homeomorphisms of $S^1$ fixing a common point $c$).
+for some constant $C=C(\omega)$. \end{cor} The assumption $\bigcap_{g\in G} g([0,1])=\emptyset$ is weak (and is actually equivalent to the conclusion if $G$ does not fix any point of $I$): for example, if you iterate randomly two continuous injective functions $f_1,f_2:I\rightarrow I$ such that $f_1$ has only one fixed point $c$, and $f_2(c)\not=c$, then the corollary applies, that is to say that random compositions of $f_1$ and $f_2$ almost surely contract the whole interval $[0,1]$ exponentially fast.\\ \begin{rem} It is actually possible to prove Corollary \ref{example} by a straight elementary proof, using the ideas of \cite{Yuri}. \end{rem}

+The previous corollary does not apply if we iterate homeomorphisms of the interval.
 The techniques of the paper does not seem to be sufficient to treat such a random walk in a general exhaustive way.
-However we can still adapt our techniques to get some (partial) information.
+However we can still adapt our techniques to get some partial information.
 Here is a variation of our main theorem in this context: